Thais Morata Ph.D.

 Expert Committee Coordinator

-Presently, she chairs the National Institute for Occupational Safety and Health (NIOSH) “Safe-in-Sound Expert Committee” and the NHCA Task Force on Children and Noise.
-At UNC, her research interests include the recreational firearm sound levels, hearing protector performance, program effectiveness and the use of distortion product otoacoustic emissions for the early detection and monitoring of noise-induced hearing loss, work which is funded by the Office of Naval Research (ONR).
-Her passion for hearing loss prevention targeting children is highlighted by her collaborations with colleagues from the Oregon Health & Science University in the delivery of Dangerous Decibels® educator training workshops in the U.S., Canada and New Zealand.
+Presently, she chairs the National Institute for Occupational Safety and Health (NIOSH) “Safe-in-Sound Expert Committee” and Co-Directs the Dangerous Decibels® program.
+At UNC, her research interests include the recreational firearm sound levels, hearing protector performance, and the use of automated wireless hearing test devices designed for testing hearing outside of a sound-booth (work which is funded by the National Institutes of Health, NIDCD).
+Her passion for hearing loss prevention targeting children is highlighted by her collaborations with colleagues from the Oregon Health & Science University, the National University of Singapore and the University of Auckland in the delivery of Dangerous Decibels® educator training workshops in the U.S., Canada, Brazil, Singapore and New Zealand.

 John R. Franks, Ph.D.